 State sick leave accumulated before 1995 is available for use and may be transferred to other school districts in Texas.
-State sick leave can be used only in one to three day increments, except when coordinated with family and medical leave taken on an intermittent or reduced-schedule basis or when coordinated with workers' compensation benefits.
+State sick leave can be used only in 1 day increments, except when coordinated with family and medical leave taken on an intermittent or reduced-schedule basis or when coordinated with workers' compensation benefits.